memtt/malt/src/pintool/Readme.md

 Instrumentation with pintool
 ============================

-MATT can also use binary instrumentation mode through pintool (http://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool)
+MALT can also use binary instrumentation mode through pintool (http://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool)

 To compile :